DIVYANSHUBHATT/AMAZON-CLONE/README.md

 # AMAZON-CLONE
-USING HTML AND CSS ONLY
+USING HTML AND CSS for better understanding of frontend